 - Hire (or become) a certified state tutor to teach your child(ren).

-Full details and additional links relating to the home education laws for Alabama can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for Alabama can be found at A2ZHomeschooling.com.

 Switching from Public School to Homeschool

 If your child is between 7 and 17 years of age and is currently enrolled in the public school system, it is a good idea to officially withdraw your child from school when you begin homeschooling.
 You may even want to contact the school directly to see if they have withdrawal procedures that they recommend.
 Sending your withdrawal notice via certified letter is an option that will provide you with a record of your intention to homeschool that may prevent truancy complications.

 No matter which option you choose to homeschool under, you will not need to personally report any data about your homeschool — either locally or on a state level.
 However, that doesn’t mean that you shouldn’t keep records.
 A homeschool portfolio can have many benefits for you and your student, including: